Allison Cameron: Personality

-Cameron's interest in House supposedly subsided as she began a relationship with Chase, although it resurfaces occasionally with flirtations and Freudian slips; in the season 4 episode "Ugly", Cameron lets slip to a documentary team that she loves House.
-In "No More Mr. Nice Guy", when House is believed to have neurosyphillis, Chase asks her directly in front of Foreman and the other fellows if she has slept with House, to which she ambiguously replies "It's none of your business".
+Cameron's interest in House subsides even before she begins her relationship with Chase, although it does seem to resurface occasionally.
+In the season 4 episode "Ugly", Cameron absent-mindedly mentions to a documentary team that she loves House, although she immediately clarifies that she meant she loved working for House.
+In "No More Mr. Nice Guy", when House is believed to have neurosyphilis, Chase asks her directly in front of Foreman and the other fellows if she has slept with House, to which she angrily replies, "It's none of your business.
+It's none of their business."
 Chase thinks she did; however, later, when they are in private, she says she did not.
-In season 4, Cameron also dyes her hair blonde.
-Early in season 4, House, who was told by Dr. James Wilson (Robert Sean Leonard) and Dr. Lisa Cuddy (Lisa Edelstein) that Cameron and Chase moved to Arizona, finds her in the ER after finally discovering that they were still working at the hospital.
-House tells her that she was an "idiot".
-When Cameron asks if it was either the hair or where she was working, he said where she was working, stating that her hair made her look like a hooker and that he liked it.
+In season 4, Cameron dyes her hair blonde.
+Early in season 4, House, who was told by Dr. James Wilson (Robert Sean Leonard) and Dr. Lisa Cuddy (Lisa Edelstein) that Cameron and Chase moved to Arizona, finds her in the ER after finally discovering that they are still working at the hospital.
+House tells her that she is an "idiot".
+When Cameron asks if it was either the hair or where she is working, he says where she is working, stating that her hair makes her look like a hooker and that he likes it.

-In the season 5 episode "Big Baby", Cameron temporarily moves up to Acting Dean of Medicine and Hospital Administrator, after Cuddy decides to spend more time being a mother.
+In the season 5 episode "Big Baby," Cameron temporarily moves up to Acting Dean of Medicine and Hospital Administrator, after Cuddy decides to spend more time being a mother.
 However, she soon quits, stating that she can never say no to House after studying under him for three years.

-In season 6, Cameron left PPTH and divorced Chase after finding out about the events that took place in the episode The Tyrant.
-Her last episode as a main character was Teamwork, the 8th episode of the season.
-She left when she realized that House had a heavy impact on Chase and she couldn't live with it, after her failed attempt to make Chase quit the hospital as well.
+In season 6, Cameron leaves PPTH and divorces Chase after finding out about the events that took place in the episode "The Tyrant".
+Her last episode as a main character is "Teamwork", the 8th episode of the season.
+She leaves when she realizes that House has a heavy impact on Chase and she can't live with it, after her failed attempt to make Chase quit the hospital as well.

-She later appeared in the season 6 episode, Lockdown, to get Chase to sign their divorce papers and after having done so, the two of them ended on good terms.
-This was her last appearance in the show until her cameo in the series finale.
+She later appears in the season 6 episode, "Lockdown", to get Chase to sign their divorce papers and after having done so, the two of them end on good terms, talking about their fondest memories of each other and making love in the clinic.
+This is her last appearance in the show until her cameo in the series finale.